Own-Data-Privateer/hoardy-web/simple_server/README.md

-  --version             show program's version number and exit --host HOST           listen on what host/IP; default: `127.0.0.1` --port PORT           listen on what port; default: `3210` --root ROOT           path to dump data into; default: `pwebarc-dump` --compress            compress new archivals before dumping them to disk; default --no-compress, --uncompressed
+  --version             show program's version number and exit --host HOST           listen on what host/IP; default: `127.0.0.1` --port PORT           listen on what port; default: `3210` -t ROOT, --to ROOT, --archive-to ROOT, --root ROOT
+                        path to dump data into; default: `pwebarc-dump` --compress            compress new archivals before dumping them to disk; default --no-compress, --uncompressed
                         dump new archivals to disk without compression